walkero-gr/quicktabs/README.txt

 ation of hook_quicktabs_renderers().

 Lastly, Quicktabs can be extended by adding new types of entities that can be loaded as tab content.
-Quicktabs itself provides the node, block, view and qtabs tab content types.
+Quicktabs itself provides the node, block, view, qtabs and callback tab content types.
 Your contents plugins should extend the QuickContent class.
 See the existing plugins and the hook_quicktabs_contents implementation for guidance.